 While deployed to Afghanistan I was able to taste real Afghan food.
 Sometimes there would be a potluck on the Forward Operating Base (FOB) other days our local national engineers would bring us kebob wraps from the local market, occasionally our contractors would bring us food either at the site or to a meeting on the FOB and there was always fresh nan (Afghan bread) available to compliment any meal.

+The most common Afghan food we ate was kebobs.
 An Afghan kebob is made up of nan, rice, and most often goat or lamb.
 When we had kebobs we always had to watch for bones or other parts not traditionally in American food.
 It was always super tasty.

 Afghan rice is similar to traditional white rice, but it was always an orangish color and had nuts and raisins mixed in.

 There was an abundance of agriculture where I lived in Kapisa.
 When we drove on missions we would pass a number of corn, wheat and poppy fields.
 During the harvest they would put the corn on the top of their sod roofs to dry.
 I remember eating delicious pomegranates, melons and watermelon.
 Our Provincial Reconstruction Team was working on ways to export Kapisa’s pomegranates.
 They were said to have no seeds compared to traditional pomegranates.
 I did not ever notice a big difference, but they were super yummy.

 We can’t forget to mention Chia (tea)